U.N. Anger as U.S., Australia Lead Revolt Against Climate Demands

-United Nations negotiators expressed disbelief then anger Sunday as the COP25 climate talks in Madrid, Spain, looked set to end with no agreement on anything of substance that some 25,000 people flew into the Spanish capital to negotiate.
+United Nations negotiators expressed disbelief then anger Sunday as the COP25 climate talks in Madrid, Spain, looked set to end with no agreement on anything of substance.

-The only unaninous decision decided was the backing for another identical conference in 12 months time to revist the agenda in a program that first started in 1991.
+The only unanimous decision reached by the 25,000 delegates was the backing for another identical conference in 12 months time to revisit the agenda in a program that first started in 1991.

-Negotiators from the Alliance of Small Island States (AOSIS) pointed the finger of blame at Australia and the United States for resisting the call for financial reparations to be sent to “victims” of climate change as well as other major industrial nations which see no reason to depart from their current plans.
+Negotiators from the Alliance of Small Island States (AOSIS) pointed the finger of blame at Australia and the United States as well as Brazil and Japan for resisting the call for financial reparations to be sent to “victims” of climate change as well as other major industrial nations which see no reason to support U.N. global climate tax demands.

-The U.S. in particular was blamed for refusing to agree to developing countries’ demands for money under what is known in U.N. jargon as the Warsaw International Mechanism (WIM) although it did point out no country in the world gives more to humanitarian causes than it does.
+The U.S. in particular was blamed for refusing to agree to developing countries’ demands for money under what is known in U.N. jargon as the Warsaw International Mechanism (WIM).
+It did point out no country in the world gives more to humanitarian causes than it does.
 A US state department official said:

 The U.S. government is the largest humanitarian donor in the world.
 The WIM should be a constructive space to catalyse action on the wide range of loss and damage issues.
 A divisive conversation on blame and liability helps no one.